 Information about Selection Criteria

-With more and more students applying to study or work abroad during their studies, spaces on our programmes have become competitive.
+In recent years, there has been an increase in the number of students applying to study and work abroad during their studies, and as a result places on our programmes have become competitive.

-We look at a number of different criteria when allocating students to spaces on our study and work abroad programmes.
-Being offered a space depends on how many others are applying for the same space and how well you perform during the application and interview process.
+A number of different criteria is taken into consideration when allocating students to places on our study and work abroad programmes.
+Being offered a place depends on how many other students apply for the same place and how well you perform during the application and interview process.

-Here are some of the main points we look at:
+Here are some of the main criteria that will be considered for selection:

-Your motivation for applying to study or work abroad can tell us a lot about how much you will benefit from the experience.
-Tell us about any academic or professional goals you have that studying or working abroad can help you achieve.
-We are also interested in hearing about personal goals, but remember that this is an academic/professional experience, not a holiday.
+A student’s motivation for applying to the study or work abroad programme can tell us a lot about how much they will benefit from the experience.
+Students should tell us about any academic or professional goals they have that studying or working abroad can help them achieve.
+We are also interested in hearing about personal goals but remember that this is an academic/professional experience, not a holiday.

-The students we send abroad are representatives for Bangor University and we like to see students who are enthusiastic about representing Bangor in a good light in an international environment.
+The students who are successful in their application are considered to be representatives for Bangor University and we like to see students who are enthusiastic about representing Bangor in a good light in an international environment.

-Studying or working abroad is always challenging, and we are looking for students with the skills to adapt to a new environment, such as good communication skills, independence and a sense of responsibility and maturity.
+Studying or working abroad is always challenging, and we are looking for students with the skills to adapt to a new environment, such as good communication skills, independence and a sense of responsibility, resilience, and maturity.

-A good academic reference always makes a good impression on us.
-Your referee will need to comment on whether or not they would recommend you to represent Bangor at one of our partner universities or a company abroad, as well as give information on your academic performance and engagement with your studies.
+A good academic reference always makes a good impression.
+Your referee will need to comment on whether or not they would recommend you represent Bangor at one of our partner universities or a company or institution abroad, as well as give information on your academic performance and engagement with your studies.

 Should I apply?